HBRS-SDP/ss24-dodecacopter-dynamics-simulation/doc/Drone Documentation.md

-# Documentation:

-# Important Features:

-## Pose Coordinates of the Drone:
--  Base Pose: <pose>0 0 0 0 0 0</pose>
-This indicates that the base link is positioned at the origin (0, 0, 0) with no rotation (0, 0, 0).

-- Link Pose: <pose>0.415 0 0 0 0 0</pose>
-This positions the wing_arm_0 link 0.415 meters along the x-axis from the origin of the base link with no rotation.

-- Visual Pose: <pose>-0.415 0 0 0 0 0</pose>
-This positions the visual representation of wing_arm_0 -0.415 meters along the x-axis relative to the wing_arm_0 link origin, effectively placing it back at the origin of the base link.

-- Collision Pose: <pose>0.228 0 -0.029 0 0 0</pose>
-This positions the collision box 0.228 meters along the x-axis and -0.029 meters along the z-axis relative to the wing_arm_0 link origin.

-- Link Pose: <pose>-0.415 0 0 0 0 0</pose>
-This positions the wing_arm_1 link -0.415 meters along the x-axis from the origin of the base link with no rotation.

-- Visual Pose: <pose>0.415 0 0 0 0 0</pose>
-This positions the visual representation of wing_arm_1 0.415 meters along the x-axis relative to the wing_arm_1 link origin, effectively placing it back at the origin of the base link.

-- Collision Pose: <pose>-0.228 0 -0.029 0 0 0</pose>
-This positions the collision box -0.228 meters along the x-axis and -0.029 meters along the z-axis relative to the wing_arm_1 link origin.

--  The link poses position the wing_arm_0 and wing_arm_1 links at 0.415 meters and -0.415 meters along the x-axis, respectively, relative to the base link.
-The visual poses of the wing arms are positioned back to the base link origin by offsetting them with -0.415 meters and 0.415 meters along the x-axis, respectively.
-This ensures that the visual meshes are displayed correctly at their intended locations.
-The collision poses are adjusted to align with the visual parts at 0.228 meters and -0.228 meters along the x-axis, respectively, and -0.029 meters along the z-axis, to accurately cover the wing arm visuals.

-## Collision:
-When importing the stl file of the drone in gazebo , it is important to import the individual parts of the drone and not the whole drone.
-The reason for this is because the drone will lack collision.
-Without collisin, the drone won't stay on the ground and it will pass through objects.
-This will also affect its center of gravity which will vary.

-# Links:

--  Details about the rotor of the drone can be found in the following link: https://uav-en.tmotor.com/html/2018/navigato_0402/46.html
--  Details about the propellers of the drone can be found in the following link: https://www.mad-motor.com/collections/propellers

--  The 3D model of the drone was created in Inventor.
-To access the 3D model go to the **Final Update Assembly Drone.iam** file from the following link: https://drive.google.com/drive/folders/1MhGHMvqRIwXFox53sXme-O2n0eSo7QqC?usp=sharing

-- The reference SDF FILE that was used in this project was the **iris.sdf** file from the following link: https://github.com/PX4/PX4-SITL_gazebo-classic/tree/67431d233f0f08de647f0eb11239816f9c8bd6c6/models/iris

 # Documentation for the Multi-Rotor Drone SDF File
 This document provides an in-depth explanation of the elements and parameters used in the SDF (Simulation Description Format) file for a multi-rotor Dodecacopter model named **mku25**.
 The SDF file is crucial for simulating the drone in Gazebo, and includes definitions for physical properties, geometry, joints, links and sensor plugins.
 -  In the SDF file, the <model> element defines the drone's structure, consisting of several important components such as links, joints, collisions, visuals, and plugins.